prernaxa/PolicyPal/README.md

 # PolicyPal — AI-Powered Privacy Policy Analyzer

-**PolicyPal** is a full-stack web app that helps users understand privacy policies in plain language using **GPT-4o**, custom NLP, and structured formatting.
+**PolicyPal** is a full-stack web app that helps users understand privacy policies in plain language using **GPT-4o**, custom rule-based NLP, and structured formatting.
 Upload a PDF, paste text, or submit a URL — PolicyPal summarizes the risks, categories, and assigns a trust score instantly.

 ---